 Experts suggest staying away from tight-fitting underpants (and saunas and hot tubs) if you’re actively in the baby-making business.

 5. Should I go commando?

-Bottom line (#funpun): Keep your underwear clean, dry, and fresh (and cute!).
-If your skin is healthy and you kept your undies clean, then wearing them a second day is a-OK, so long as you’re not breaking a sweat.
+Bottom line (pun intended): Keep your underwear clean, dry, and fresh (and fun!).
+If your skin is healthy and you’ve kept your undies clean, then wearing them a second day is A-OK, so long as you’re not breaking a sweat.

 During exercise, wicking fabric can be a big help, especially if you’re prone to infections down there.
 Look for underwear made from a synthetic-blend fabric that will pull moisture away from your body.

 Thongs are debatable, especially at the gym, where your skin is more likely to make contact with moisture- and bacteria-laden outerwear that could lead to infection.